ml4ai/tomcat/_sources/tomcat_openapi.rst.txt

 model describes the format of the file ``metadata.json`` that is written to each session data directory produced by the ``run_session`` script.

+The structured documentation below was auto-generated from `this YAML file`_.

 Topics and models
 -----------------